-The past four years have been something of a "quad revolution," if you will.
-Quads have become a necessary staple for the top tier of men: in Sochi, Russia, even the top medalists only executed a quad or two apiece, but the top contenders in Pyeongchang — including Japan's Yuzuru Hanyu (the defending Olympic champ) and Shoma Uno, two-time world champion Javier Fernandez of Spain, and American champion Nathan Chen — have somewhere between four and seven quads planned between their two programs combined.
-Skaters who lack a reliable quadruple jump — notably American fan favorite Jason Brown, for instance — run the constant risk of simply not being able to keep up with the big points earned by those who have mastered at least one type of quad jump.
+Quads have become a necessary staple for the top tier in men's figure skating.
+As recently as 2014, only a few men had a quad or two in their programs, but in the years following, the "quad revolution" hit big time.
+The top contenders in Beijing — including the two-time defending Olympic champ, Hanyu, and his Japanese teammate Shoma Uno, as well as American champion Chen and compatriot Vincent Zhou — have several quads planned between their short and free programs, with some quads being part of multi-jump combinations.
+Skaters who lack a reliable quadruple jump — American fan favorite Jason Brown, for instance — run the constant risk of simply not being able to keep up with the big points earned by those who have mastered at least one type of quad jump.

-It's also launched an ongoing debate as to the future of figure skating.
+The increasing importance of quads has launched an ongoing debate as to the future of figure skating.
 The physical toll of quads and the push to keep adding more has, in some cases, resulted in a shift of focus away from the art of creating a program and away from the "components" — things like interesting transitions, musicality, and footwork that used to be referred to as "artistic merit."
-The risk and reward of quadruple jumps has made them one of the hottest topics in figure skating today, and you're sure to hear a lot about it throughout the competition, as skaters soar (and fall) on these spectacular and difficult elements.
+The risk and reward of quadruple jumps has made them one of the hottest topics in figure skating today, and you're sure to hear a lot about it throughout the competition as skaters soar (and fall) on these spectacular and difficult elements.